Home Cocktails Cocktail Mauresque

 Did You Know?

-The orgeat syrup used in the Mauresque is traditionally made from almonds, which were historically considered a symbol of prosperity and fertility in many cultures.
+The orgeat syrup used in the Mauresque cocktail is made from almonds, which were historically considered a symbol of prosperity and good luck in many cultures.

 Mauresque Variations

-Mauresque Fizz This variation adds a splash of soda water for extra fizz and a lighter mouthfeel.
-Swap: Replace part of the water with soda water.
+Mauresque Royale This variation adds a splash of sparkling wine for a bubbly twist.
+Swap: Replace some of the water with sparkling wine.

 Pairs Well With